 Saeed, and many others in the complex, complains of having to commute to downtown Cairo almost daily either to work or maintain a social life, which incurs a significant financial burden.

-No shops have yet opened inside Al-Asmarat except for a several formal outlets belonging to the army, the interior minister and the investment ministry's Al-Ahram consumer complexes (Al-Ahram Markets).
+No shops have yet opened inside Al-Asmarat except for a several formal outlets belonging to the army, the interior ministry and the investment ministry's Al-Ahram consumer complexes (Al-Ahram Markets).
 They all offer basic commodities and close in late afternoon.

 Residents say they have to walk a long distance or wait for the public bus to go to the markets outside the complex to get everything they need.